 We apply strict sustainability rules to our business activities in respect of human rights, the environment, business ethics and sensitive or controversial social themes.
 In the light of constantly changing societal expectations and concerns, we review and update our sustainability policies at least every two years.
-A complete list of our sustainability policies can be found in our Sustainability Report.
+A complete list of our sustainability policies - including for specific sectors such as coal and themes like biodiversity - can be found in our Sustainability Report.